0snap/zeek-docker/README.md

     $ docker run --net=host --name=zeek -ti fixel/zeek -i enp0s31f6

 The logs will be stored in `/usr/local/bro/logs`, which is marked as docker volume.
 You can extract the logs by the usual means of container management.

+### Computation Speed Up & Clustering

+Zeek IDS can only leverage one processor core.
+But it can be run in a worker cluster setup to share the computational costs of traffic processing.
+Find a docker based Zeek IDS worker cluster on github: [0ortmann/zeek-cluster](https://github.com/0ortmann/zeek-cluster), on docker hub: [fixel/zeek-cluster](https://cloud.docker.com/u/fixel/repository/docker/fixel/zeek-cluster).